leeton1412/cosmic-rodney/README.md

 **Testing:**

 User interaction: Giving to a person to check the usability of the site.
 No problems encountered from this.
+                  Tested on http://ami.responsivedesign.is/ to view all viewpoints and is working as intended.

 Speed: Speed of site is at a good level.
 Quick to load.